Reduced Phase Space Approach to the $U(1)^3$ model for Euclidean Quantum Gravity: Review of the model for Euclidean vacuum GR

 \section{Review of the $U(1)^3$ model for Euclidean vacuum GR}

-We consider first the connection formulation of General Relativity \cite{1} in terms of $su(2)$-valued gauge theory variables $(A_a^j,E^a_j)$ where $a,b,c,..\in \{x,y,z\}$ are spatial tensor indices and $j,k,l,..\in \{1,2,3\}$ are $su(2)$ Lie aglebra indices.
-These variables ar canonically conjugate in the sense that the non vanishing Poisson brackets are \be \{E^a_j(x),A_b^k(y)\}=\kappa\; \delta^a_b\; \delta_j^k\; \delta(x,y) \ee where $\hbar\kappa=\ell_P^2$ is the Planck area.
+We consider first the connection formulation of General Relativity \cite{1} in terms of $su(2)$-valued gauge theory variables $(A_a^j,E^a_j)$ where $a,b,c,..\in \{x,y,z\}$ are spatial tensor indices and $j,k,l,..\in \{1,2,3\}$ are $su(2)$ Lie algebra indices that are moved with the Kronecker $\delta^i_j$ and so the index position of $j,k,l,\dots$ is irrelevant.
+These variables are canonically conjugate in the sense that the non vanishing Poisson brackets are \be \{E^a_j(x),A_b^k(y)\}=\kappa\; \delta^a_b\; \delta_j^k\; \delta(x,y) \ee where $\hbar\kappa=\ell_P^2$ is the Planck area.
 Geometrically, $E$ is a density one valued triad for the geometry intrinsic to the spatial hypersurfaces and $A$ differs from the spin connection $\Gamma$ of $E$ by a term linear in their extrinsic curvature.

-In what follows we assume for simplicity that the spactime topology is that of $\mathbb{R}^4$ and that asymptotically flat boundary conditions are imposed in the connection formulation of GR \cite{11,12,13}.
+In what follows we assume for simplicity that the spacetime topology is that of $\mathbb{R}^4$ and that asymptotically flat boundary conditions are imposed in the connection formulation of GR \cite{11,12,13}.
 This in particular implies that \be E^a_j-\delta^a_j\to F^a_j(n)/r+O(1/r^2),\; A_a^j \to G_a^j(n)/r^2+O(1/r^3) \ee where $r$ is an asymptotic radial variable $r^2=x^2+y^2+z^2$, $n^a=x^a/r$ is an asymptotic angular variable and the functions $F,G$ on the asymptotic $S^2$ are even and odd respectively $F(-n)=F(n), G(-n)=-G(n)$.
 The meaning of $\delta^a_j$ is that it is non-vanishing only for the pairs $(a,j)=(x,1), (y,2), (z,3)$ and then takes the value one.
 We will simply copy these boundary conditions as well as the symplectic structure (\ref{2.0}) into the $U(1)^3$ truncation of (Euclidean) GR, the motivation being the importance of asymptotically flat spacetimes in Lorentzian GR which we thus wish to probe as closely as possible with the $U(1)^3$ model.
 Further details including the asymptotic symmetry (ADM) charges can be found in \cite{11}.

 The first class, density one vacuum constraints of Euclidean GR with vanishing cosmological constant can be written in these variables as \be C_j=D_a E^a_j,\; C_a=F_{ab}^j E^b_j,\; C_0=F_{ab}^j \delta^{jk}\epsilon_{klm}\; E^a_l\; E^b_m \;|\det(E)|^{-1/2} \ee where $D_a$ is the $su(2)$ gauge covariant derivative and $F=2(dA+A\wedge A)$ the curvature of $A$.
 The constraints are respectively referred to as the Gauss-, vector- and scalar constraint respectively.